jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2021-02-12-interview-symphony-of-heaven.md

-*When you're not doing music, what do you like to do in your free time?*
+*When you're not creating music, what do you like to do in your free time?*

 **Logan:** We are a gaming household.
-We play our xboxes probably a little too much.
+We play our Xboxes probably a little too much.
 I'm a huge Skyrim fan, along with Fallout 4, Resident Evil 2, and Assassin's Creed Odyssey.
 We also enjoy shooting the boy's BeeBee Guns and grilling out when it's warmer outside.

 **Mason:** I like writing stories a lot.
 I’ve been diving into writing short stories lately, so I’ve been working on those here a lot.
 Aside from that, I help manage The Metal Onslaught Magazine, which also helps scratch the writing itch.
 I love promoting other bands’ material the best I can.
 Hosting the Life of Defiance Podcast with my close friend Roland Street has also been a lot of fun as of late.
 But overall, whenever I get the opportunity, I really enjoy spending time with my friends and just shooting the breeze.